-Fail2Ban is a program in Python that helps protect Linux systems and servers from brute-force attacks.
-Fail2Ban can be set up to provide SSH protection for your server.
-This makes sure that your server is safe from attacks that use brute force.
-It also lets you see how strong the attacks are in terms of how many authentication attempts are being made.
+Fail2Ban is a Python program that helps safeguard Linux systems and servers from brute-force attacks.
+This program can be configured to provide SSH protection for your server.
+With it, you can be sure that your server is secure from attacks that employ brute force.
+It also enables you to see how strong the attacks are in terms of how many authentication attempts are being made.

 First, update and upgrade your server to Ubuntu.